General Program Information

 $1,031 per credit hour ($30,930 for the 30 credit hour program of study) for nonresidents

 Yes.
-Visit Financing Your Master's Degree for more information regarding merit-based financial awards.
+Visit Financing Your MACC for more information regarding merit-based financial awards.

 Your application for admission is your application for merit-based aid.
 There is no additional application.
 All qualifying applicants will be considered.